rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 ###### Job Posting

-- The GMC will publish an open job posting for a part-time GMC Administrator position.
+- The GMC will publish an open job posting for a part-time GMC Administrator position with a 1-year term.
 The posting will include the position's title, responsibilities, qualifications, expected time commitment, and compensation.
 - The job posting will be accessible to the public, allowing interested candidates to submit their applications within a designated 7-day window.

 ##### Application Review and Interview